rymend/MSFTImagineArchive/Stream Analytics with Machine Learning (400)/3 - Predict/readme.md

 <a name="Exercise3"></a>
 ## Exercise 3: Create an Azure SQL database ##

 In this exercise, you will use the Azure CLI to create an Azure SQL database that resides in the cloud.
-Ultimately, this database will collect output from the Azure Function you connected to Stream Analytics in the previous lab, and it will be connected to Power BI to show where polar bears are being spotted.
+Tthis database will collect output from the Azure Function you connected to Stream Analytics in the previous lab, and in the next lab, you will connect the database to Power BI to show where polar bears are being spotted.

 1. Open a Command Prompt or terminal window and use the following command to create a database server in the "streaminglab-rg" resource group.
 Replace SERVER_NAME with the name you wish to assign the database server, and replace ADMIN_USERNAME and ADMIN_PASSWORD with the user name and password for an admin user. **Remember the user name and password** that you enter, because you will need them later.